-- 2.1 Council, on the 18 August 2021, requested Officers: - 2.1.1 Provide a report to Council on the costs, high level approach, staging and broad timeframes required to undertake planning and initial market sounding for the key commercial elements of the site as described in the 2016 St Kilda Triangle Masterplan, including carparking, a cultural institution that could include such things as a gallery, live music venue or performance space, and other elements of the masterplan, to test the level of interest in the market and inform the design of a future procurement process and a project delivery approach. - 2.1.2 Begin discussions with State Government about support to deliver the St Kilda Triangle Masterplan, including the development of a business case for investment in the St Kilda Triangle. - 2.2 A new cultural facility is at the heart of the 2016 St Kilda Triangle Masterplan.
-At the time, the Victorian State Government was looking for a new home for the NGV Contemporary and the St Kilda Triangle was proposed as one of the options.
-Unfortunately, the St Kilda Triangle was not selected as the preferred option for the NGV and an alternative cultural facility has not been found to anchor a project.
-This presents a key challenge for implementation of the 2016 Masterplan. - 2.3 A performance/live music venue led project is an alternative approach to development on the site.
-This represents a significant departure from the Masterplan.
-It is likely that the requirements for a contemporary performance/live music venue at a scale that meets market demand and is commercially viable, would require a different arrangement of buildings and works than what is currently described for a cultural institution in the Masterplan. - 2.4 As requested by Council in 2021, Officers have prepared a report which outlines options for Council to consider. - 2.5 Option One proposes to undertake planning and initial market sounding for key commercial elements of a project anchored by a new performance/live music venue. - 2.6 The feasibility study would investigate how a new performance/live music venue could be delivered within the spirit and intent of the masterplan, considering the specific requirements of a contemporary performance/live music venue, probable costs, and delivery models, with a report back to Council for further direction.
+- 2.1 Council, on the 18 August 2021, requested Officers: - Provide a report to Council on the costs, high level approach, staging and broad timeframes required to undertake planning and initial market sounding for the key commercial elements of the site as described in the 2016 St Kilda Triangle Masterplan, including carparking, a cultural institution that could include such things as a gallery, live music venue or performance space, and other elements of the masterplan, to test the level of interest in the market and inform the design of a future procurement process and a project delivery approach. - Begin discussions with State Government about support to deliver the St Kilda Triangle Masterplan, including the development of a business case for investment in the St Kilda Triangle. - 2.2 A new cultural facility is at the heart of the 2016 St Kilda Triangle Masterplan.
+At the time, the Victorian State Government was looking for a new home for the NGV Contemporary and the Triangle was proposed as one of the options.
+Unfortunately, the Triangle was not selected as the preferred option for the NGV and an alternative cultural facility has not been found to anchor a project.
+This presents a key challenge for implementation of the 2016 Masterplan. - 2.3 As requested by Council in 2021, Officers have developed an approach that Council could consider to undertaking planning and initial market sounding for key commercial elements of the site.
+The approach, as outlined in this report, proposes testing the feasibility of a project anchored by a new performance/live music venue for Council consideration. - 2.4 A performance/live music venue led project represents a significant departure from the Masterplan.
+It is likely that the requirements for a contemporary performance/live music venue at a scale that meets market demand and is commercially viable, would require a different built form envelope and operational space than what is currently allocated for a cultural institution in the Masterplan. - 2.5 In this approach a feasibility study would investigate how a new performance/live music venue could be delivered within the spirit and intent of the masterplan, considering the specific requirements of a contemporary performance/live music venue, with a report back to Council for further direction.